berkyalcinkaya/yeastvision/README.md

 ~~~
 AttributeError: partially initialized module 'charset_normalizer' has no attribute 'md__mypyc' (most likely due to a circular import)
 ~~~
-This is solved by upgrading the charselt_normalizer package with the following command: `pip install --force-reinstall charset-normalizer==3.1.0`
+This is solved by upgrading the charselt_normalizer package with the following command:

-Report any other installation errors.
+`pip install --force-reinstall charset-normalizer==3.1.0`

+If you get a version error for `numpy`, run the following commands:

+`pip uninstall numpy; pip install numpy==1.24`

 # Run yeastvision locally